eliotlencelot/LinuxJournalRipper/README.md

 # LinuxJournalRipper
-TL;DR : These scripts made for Mac or Linux, can download every old issues of the Linux Journal into PDF.
-Just download yours and run a command like `./LJ-ripper-....sh`.
+TL;DR : These scripts are made for Mac or Linux.
+They can download every old issues of the Linux Journal into PDF.
+To download old issues locally just run a command like `./LJ-ripper-....sh`.

-(c) eliotlencelot
+(c) eliotlencelot, 2019.

 ## What is LinuxJournalRipper
 It is a script available for Mac and Linux that download the 131 first issues of the Linux Journal in PDF.